alankrantas/micropython-BPIBIT/README.md

 BPIBIT.calibrateCompass()
 ```

-Right now the compass calibration takes 15 seconds, in which you'll have to turn the BPI:bit around in all directions.
+Right now the compass calibration takes 15 seconds, in which you'll have to turn your BPI:bit around in all directions.

 ## NeoPixel LED Display